-lations.
+equipment which must conform to the regulations.
 All cases of failure to provide standard equipment must be reported to F.I.F.A.
 (8) In a match played under the Rules of a Competition if the cross-bar becomes displaced or broken play shall be stopped and the match abandoned unless the cross-bar has been repaired and replaced in position or a new one provided without such being a danger to the players.
 A rope is not considered to be a satisfactory substitute for a cross-bar.